2Accommodation options for your first few nights in Australia

 Is it a good idea to sign up for a WWOOF, HelpX, Workaway or Couchsurfing experience when I arrive?

-If you sign up as a volunteer, just keep in mind that regardless of how tired and jet-lagged you are, you’ll be expected to contribute.
+If you sign up as a volunteer working for your bed and board, keep in mind that regardless of how tired and jet-lagged you are, you’ll be expected to contribute.
 You may not be at your best for physical labour, especially on a farm.
-Couchsurfing also implies some human interaction and a couch in a busy living room isn’t the best place for a good night’s sleep after a long flight.
+Perhaps you want to book a week or two in temporary accommodation while you recover from jet lag before volunteering anywhere.

-We still recommend you have a Plan B just in case your volunteering or Couchsurfing option doesn’t work for whatever reason.
+Couchsurfing also requires some human interaction, plus a couch in a busy living room isn’t the best place for a good night’s sleep after a long flight.
+We recommend you have a Plan B just in case your volunteering or couchsurfing doesn’t work for whatever reason.
 Research nearby hostels and budget accordingly.

 Previous chapter Next chapter